Sunday School and Bible Study Curriculum for Youth

 Sunday School curriculum

 Generation Why is the Sunday School curriculum for high school youth from MennoMedia.
 This material is easy to use, and there are many titles to choose from.
-Check out the flyer here.
+Use two titles per quarter, as each contains five sessions.
+They are available as booklets ($18.99) or as downloads ($20.99).
 Gen Why has been a favorite of many high school Sunday School teachers!
+Here's a sample session.
 Also, now that you are choosing your own Gen Why titles from quarter to quarter, you'll want to map out a four-year plan for your youth.

 The Bible Project